cmwylie19/istio-claims-based-routing/README.md

           number: 80
 ```

-Apply the yaml for the gateway and the virtual service be issuing the command below
+Apply the yaml for the gateway and the virtual service by issuing the command below
 ```
 kubectl apply -f -<<EOF
 apiVersion: networking.istio.io/v1alpha3